Kloudless/file-picker/README.md

   Chooser: _Optional (default: false)_

-  This option allows a user to select multiple files from cloud storage or their local device.
+  This option allows a user to select multiple files or folders from cloud storage or their local device.
 The Chooser will return a list of one or more entries.
+Selecting multiple folders is not currently supported on mobile devices.

 * `computer` : boolean